knsonera/nbrhdmap/README.md

-# Neighborhood Map Project: Seattle's Coffee
+# Seattle's Coffee Map

+The app is available here: http://map.uzhvieva.com/

 This single-page app is a map of my favorite coffee shops in Seattle area.
 Choose any coffee shop on the map or sidebar to see information about the spot.